 Dividend frequency

-And the converse is true – if the contractor limited company had a regular stable income, with regular profits, and the contractor paid themselves a regular dividend (but as before between the minimum cash the contractor needs and the maximum dividend that could be paid), HMRC would have difficulty challenging this on any reasonable grounds.
+And the converse is true – if the contractor limited company has a regular stable income, with regular profits, and the contractor pays themself a regular dividend (but as before between the minimum cash the contractor needs and the maximum dividend that could be paid), HMRC would have difficulty challenging this on any reasonable grounds.

-Absolute don’ts, warns Richards, are: “Standing orders or direct debits.
+However, contractors need to beware to steer clear of standing orders and direct debits, both of which could catch the attention of the taxman.
 Ideally, contractors should make three separate payments to themselves each time they do make a payment: expenses, salary and dividend, with each accounted for separately.
-That way, HMRC has no grounds to take the contractor to task.”
+This will help to ensure that HMRC has no reasonable grounds to take the contractor to task.

 Dividend waivers